 In the 21st century most New Zealanders qualified for the old-age pension (national superannuation) from the age of 65.
 This is funded out of taxation, rather than a social insurance scheme.
 To qualify people have to be resident in New Zealand at the time of application, have been resident for periods totalling no less than 10 years since the age of 20, and no less than 5 years since the age of 50.
 It is paid every two weeks, and taxed for those who have other income.
 The amount paid depends on marital status and living arrangements.
 The rate is indexed to increases in prices and net wages.

 An old-age pension was first introduced in 1898, for those over 60 and below a certain income.
 Prior to this older people were expected to keep working and save money, while families and charitable organisations supported older people who could not support themselves.
 However, by the 1890s New Zealand had experienced a long economic depression and older single workers (mainly men) were more likely to be unemployed or underemployed than younger workers.
 Predictions were that the proportion of older people in the population would increase.
 Traditional support mechanisms were not enough.

 New Zealand was one of the first countries in the world to provide a pension for older people.
 Eligibility criteria and amounts have changed many times.
 Significant milestones included the introduction of universal superannuation in 1938, and a national superannuation scheme in 1977.

 Other income sources for older people are dividends from investments, savings interest, rent, private superannuation or continuing employment.
-Most older people’s only major asset is their house – over 70% were home owners in 2013 (compared to just under 50% of those 15–65 years in New Zealand).
+Most older people’s only major asset is their house – over 70% were home owners in 2013 (compared to just under 50% of those aged 15–65).
 Few older people own any other substantial assets.